Adyen/adyen-commercetools/docs/BEST_PRACTICES.md

 ## Payment related best practices

-- Payment status changes will not be managed by the Adyen Integration library.
-Adyen Integration is base upon the transactions and custom fields in Commercetools platform.
+- Currently [payment status](https://docs.commercetools.com/api/projects/payments#paymentstatus) is not maintained by the integration as status of the payment can be derived from the state of the payment transaction(s).
 - **Never delete or un-assign** created payment objects during the checkout from the cart.
 If required — clean up unused/obsolete payment objects by another asynchronous process instead.